jeronstone/enes100-otv/README.md

 ### Power Modulation, Actuation Control

 We will modulate power to our propulsion motors using a L298N Dual HBridge motorcontroller, as stated above.
 This motor controller has a discharge rate to the motors of 2A, the same as our battery.
 The L298N will take a PWM signal from the Arduino to control the speed of the motors.
-The Arm servo's direction and speed will also be controlled using a PWN signal from the Arduino.
+The arm servo's direction and speed will also be controlled using a PWN signal from the Arduino.

 ## Ardunio Pinouts

 ![Ardunio Pinout Chart](/Images/ARDUINOPINOUT.jpg "Ardunio Pinout Chart")

-2: Propulsion: DirB 1
+2: Propulsion: Direction B 1
 3: Ultrasonic TX
 4: Ultrasonic RX
 5: Arm Servo Signal
-6: Propulsion: DirA 2
+6: Propulsion: Direction A 2
-7: Propulsion: DirA 1
+7: Propulsion: Direction A 1
 8: WiFi RX
 9: WiFi TX
 10: Propulsion: ENA
 11: Propulsion: ENB
-12: DutyCycle
+12: Duty Cycle
-13: Propulsion: DirB 2
+13: Propulsion: Direction B 2
 A0: Reed Switch (read as digital input in code)

 **HBRIDGE**: IN1 = DirA 1; IN2 = DirA 2; IN3 = DirB 1; IN4 = DirB 2